viljami/KauppalehtiRSS/README.md

 2. Server:
  - The feeds checked regularly by timer
  - no duplicate Feed Items added to database (is it duplicate if it is from an another RSS feed? )
+ - Date and time saved in database as Date not String
  - Tests should have been written

 3. Client: